 Information for General Practice

-The Government has launched a year-long national measles campaign with a focus on making sure that all people aged 15 to 30 years are immunised with MMR.
+The Government has launched a national measles campaign with a focus on making sure that all people born from 1 January 1969 are immunised with MMR.

 The campaign has a strong focus on equity and making sure we do everything we can to reduce gaps in immunisation between different groups, in particular Maori and Pacific peoples, and those with disabilities, or living rurally.

-This catch-up campaign for people aged 15 to 30 years is a one dose campaign.
+This catch-up campaign is a one dose campaign.
 MMR is also part of the childhood immunisation schedule which from 1 October 2020 has changed to fully protect children at a younger age with doses at 12 and 15 months (formerly 15 months and 4 years).
-In addition, anyone born after January 1969 continues to be eligible for two free MMR doses.
+In addition, anyone born from 1 January 1969 continues to be eligible for two free MMR doses.

 In Southern, our General Practices are the primary way we can achieve our vaccination goals over the next year.

 Our aim is to not only get everyone vaccinated with MMR, but even better, to make sure everyone is fully immunised to keep them and our community safe.

 Everyone in a General Practice’s enrolled population born from 1 January 1969 remains eligible for funded vaccines.

 General Practice will be funded via the normal mechanism for immunisation claims for their enrolled population born from 1 January 1969 and also to provide opportunistic immunisations to casual patients.

 - When a patient presents for their MMR, we ask you to check their immunisation status and to provide them with any other outstanding vaccinations, in addition to MMR.